Blaizzy/mlx-embeddings/docs/Deprecating-Disabling-and-Removing-Formulae.md

 If a user attempts to install a disabled formula, they will be shown an error message and the install will fail.

-A formula should be disabled to indicate to users that the formula cannot be used and may be removed in the future.
-Disabled formulae may not be able to build from source and may not have working bottles.
-Users who choose to attempt to install disabled formulae will likely run into issues.
+A formula should be disabled to indicate to users that the formula cannot be used and will be removed in the future.
+Disabled formulae may no longer be able to build from source or have working bottles.

 The most common reasons for disabling are when the formula cannot be built from source (meaning no bottles can be built), has been deprecated for a long time, the upstream repository has been removed, or the project has no license.